 Description

-This Pork Tenderloin (Dutch Oven or Air Fryer) is made with a homemade rub for the tenderloin and so its crispy on the outside and juicy on the inside.
+This Pork Tenderloin Recipe (Dutch Oven or Air Fryer) is made with a homemade rub for the tenderloin and so its crispy on the outside and juicy on the inside.

 Ingredients